 Your LBC Librarians

-Many LBC members have been asking for a general book exchange area to be set up at the club.
-Intitally, the club focused on establishing a bridge libray.
-Now we would like to initiate a general book exchange.
+Many LBC members asked for a general book exchange area to be set up at the club.

-A book case has now been placed in the northwest corner of the bridge hall for members to exchange books.
+Two book cases have been placed in the northwest corner of the bridge hall for members to exchange books.
 Please feel free to bring books or to borrow books from the book exchange.